LeevenP/LeevenP/README.md

 - 👋 Hi, I’m @LeevenP
-- 👀 I’m interested in all things DevOps/Automation/Azure
+- 👀 I’m interested in all things DevOps/Automation/Azure/IaC
-- 🌱 I’m currently learning AZ-400
+- 🌱 I’m currently learning Terraform
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all things Platform engineering and DevOps related
 - 📫 How to reach me ...

 <!---